EmmaPesjak/Game-of-Life-Python/Project/README.md

 ## Purpose
-The purpose of this project has been to demonstrate my understanding of what this course's learning modules has aimed to teach, for example functions, logging, decorators, json-files, file handling etc.
+The purpose of this project has been to demonstrate my understanding of what this course's learning modules has aimed to teach, for example data types, functions, logging, decorators, json-files and file handling.

 ## Procedures